dnclem3/Wallace-Bottling/README.md

 * Place the entire 'wallace' folder onto any server or on your local machine
 * Open 'index.html' folder to test locally or the web address where your server is pointed
-* To clone repository: Type 'git clone {GITHUB Repo URL}' on your local machine
+* To clone repository: Type 'git clone https://github.com/dnclem3/Wallace-Bottling' on your local machine

 ## Known Bugs